aurorusidk/starling/DESIGN.md

 ### Data structures
 Starling will have builtin support for data structures.
-Sequence types like arrays (fixed size), vectors (variable size), and matrices will also be available.
+Sequence types like arrays (fixed size), vectors (variable size), dictionaries, hash maps, and matrices will also be available.

 ### Interfaces
-Starling will also feature `interfaces` for laying out methods that should be applicable to structures.
+Starling will also feature `interface`s for laying out methods that should be applicable to structures.
+Core sequence data structures will be members of the `iterable` interface.

 ### Functional programming
 Starling will facilitate functional programming, including the use of lambda functions and higher-order functions.